Skip to content

 How long do misdemeanors stay on your record?

 Forever.
 Any criminal conviction stays on your public court record forever in Minnesota.
 They never go away just with time passing.
 In fact, people do genealogical research on ancestors using court records, including criminal records.
 A defendant may eventually petition the court for expungement, or sealing of their criminal court record.
 But those who do have no guarantee that a judge will grant it.
-And Minnesota’s expungement remedy is no longer a full remedy.
+And Minnesota’s expungement remedy is no longer a full remedy, like it once was.

-But a good defense attorney can often prevent “a conviction” in the first place.
+But a good defense attorney can sometimes prevent “a conviction” in the first place.
 So, bottom line, prevention is the fastest, cheapest and best way to keep your record clean.
+And for the majority of misdemeanor cases, what is at stake is the damaging impact of a criminal record, not jail time.

 Examples of misdemeanor charges